cap-js/docs/about/index.md

 ### Domain Models

-[CDS](../cds/) is CAP's universal modeling language to declaratively capture knowledge about an application's domain.
+[CDS](/cds) is CAP's universal modeling language to declaratively capture knowledge about an application's domain.
 Data models capture the *static* aspects of a domain, using the widely used technique of [*entity-relationship modelling*]().
 For example, a simple domain model as illustrated in this ER diagram:

 ![bookshop-erm.drawio](assets/bookshop-erm.drawio.svg)

-... would look like this in CDS:
+... would look like this in CDS in first iteration (with some fields added):

 ::: code-group